-- Britain held a referendum on its European Union membership on Thursday.
+- The United Kingdom held a referendum on its European Union membership on Thursday.
 Voters were asked if they wanted to “leave” or “remain”.

 - With turnout at 72 percent, or 33.5 million, a majority of 52 percent voted to leave.
 The difference with the remain side was 1.3 million votes.

 - Gibraltar voted to to stay in the EU.

 - So did Scotland, which could reopen the question of its independence.